Battle of Kosovo Polje, 1448

 In autumn 1445, in alliance with the Prince of Wallachia, and with the support of Burgundian ships, he led a lightning campaign against the Lower Danube, where he unsuccessfully besieged the castle of Little Nicopolis.
 Then he led his army against the Cilli (aka Cillei) counts who were occupying Slavonia (April-May 1446), and then in late autumn 1446, tried to force King Frederick of the Germans to evacuate the occupied Hungarian lands.
 Neither of these operations was militarily successful.

-In 1447, he came to terms with Frederick, the Cillis and the leader of the Czech Hussites (Bohemian forces) occupying the north-western parts of the kingdom in the name of Ladislas V, John Jiskra.
-Now, he could turn against the Ottomans again.
+In 1447, he came to terms with Frederick, the Cillis and the leader of the Czech Hussites.
+These Bohemian forces were led by John Jiskra, occupied the north-western parts of the kingdom in the name of Ladislas V. Later, Jiskra’s warriors became the core of the famous Black Army of Hunyadi’s son, King Matthias Corvinus.
+For the time being, Hunyadi could turn against the Ottomans again.

 Hunyadi attempted to persuade the Pope and the European powers to cooperate with him in 1447 but in vain.
 It was

 only with Alfonso of Aragon, King of Naples, that he succeeded in agreeing on a specific plan.
-Alfonso undertook to pay a hundred thousand florins to raise 16,000 mercenaries.
-Hunyadi promised to raise this number, and use them, with Wallachian assistance, to expel the Turks from Europe.
-Nothing came of the plan, even though Hunyadi offered Alfonso the Hungarian crown.
+Alfonso undertook to pay a hundred thousand Florins to raise 16,000 mercenaries.
+Hunyadi promised to raise the same sum, and he promised to use the whole money, with Wallachian assistance, to expel the Ottomans from Europe.
+Unfortunately, nothing came of the plan, even though Hunyadi offered Alfonso the Hungarian crown.

-To finance the campaign, as was customary, a tax was levied: one golden florin per four plots.
+To finance the campaign, as was customary, a tax was levied: one golden Florin per four house-steads.
 Transylvania, the territory Hunyadi ruled directly, provided much of the army’s equipment, but he also received assistance from other towns.
 He requested above all the manufacture of carts and cannon, including mortars.
 All this filled an alleged total of two thousand carts.

 Hunyadi, as in 1444, was forced to face the Turks in battle.
 He could have made a forced march south to unite with the Albanians but in case he had been defeated, the Ottomans could invade Hungary.